Black Pepper Essential Oil

 - Respiratory: helps with various respiratory conditions

-- Spiritual: Supports the Throat Chakra by clearing blockages; the Sacral Chakra by providing protective and grounding relationship energy, and the Root Chakra associated survival and providing basic needs; Supports the Solar Plexus chakra associated with personal will, power, and mental ability.
+- Spiritual: Supports the Throat Chakra by clearing blockages, the Sacral Chakra by providing protective and grounding relationship energy, and the Root Chakra associated with survival and providing basic needs.
+Supports the Solar Plexus chakra associated with personal will, power, and mental ability.

 - Scent Profile: Middle note that is pungent, peppery, spicy, and warming